torsten-liermann/systemd-docker/README.md

-While it may seem as if that could be omitted as long as the `--rm` flag used, that's misleading: the deletion process triggered by this flag is actually part of the Docker client logic and if the client detaches for whatever reason from the running container, the information is lost (even if another client is re-attached later) and *the container will **not** be deleted*.

-`systemd-docker` adds an additional check and looks for the named container when `run` is called - if one exists and is stopped, it will be deleted.
+While it may seem as if that could be omitted as long as the `--rm` flag used, that's misleading: the deletion process triggered by this flag is actually part of the Docker client logic and if the client detaches for whatever reason from the running container, the information is lost (even if another client is re-attached later) and *the container will **not** be deleted* upon termination. `systemd-docker` adds an additional check and looks for the named container when `systemd-docker ... run ...` is called - if a stopped container exists, it will be deleted.

 # Systemd integration details
 ## Automatic container naming
 `systemd` populates a range of variables among which `%n` stands for the name of service, derived from it's filename.
-This  allows to write a self-configuring `ExecStart` instructions using the parameters
+This  allows to write a self-configuring `ExecStart` instruction using the parameters

 `ExecStart=systemd-docker ... run ... --name %n --rm ...`

-## Use of `systemd` environment variables
+## Use of systemd environment variables
 `systemd` handles environment variables with the instructions `Environment=...` and `EnvironmentFile=...`.
 To inject variables into other instructions, the pattern is *${variable_name}*.
 With the flag -e they can be passed to the container (and not to `systemd-docker`)